Breast Cancer Mortality Rates

 Other factors regarding Breast Cancer Mortality Rates

 This post has looked at general up-to-date statistics on breast cancer mortality rates.
-Although we have looked at age on diagnosis here, whether this is an independent factor for prognosis remains controversial.
+Although we have looked at the age of diagnosis here, whether this is an independent factor for prognosis remains controversial.

-Other factors that are important regarding mortality rates are stage, tumor type and race/ethnicity.
+Other factors that are important regarding mortality rates are the stage, tumor type and race/ethnicity.

 I will not be giving more information on other factors here, as we have detailed up-to-date posts on these topics … and here they are:-

 - Breast Cancer Survival Rates for all types of breast cancers